TRISTAN-ORF/RiboTIE/README.md

 The hardware requirements are:

 - ~100-150GB of RAM       (mostly data pre-processing)
-- ~500Gb of storage       (mostly dependent on RIBO data)
+- ~500GB of storage       (mostly dependent on RIBO data)
-- 1 24Gb GPU
+- 1 24GB vRAM GPU
 - ~4 CPU's

 For now, a defined folder structure is used: